 Twin Primes - two prime numbers that differ by 2.
 For example, 11 and 13 are twin primes.

 I know this about Math and Science, if your students understand the basic prefixes, roots, and suffixes; they'll be able to discern the meaning of more terms.

-For instance the suffix tri-.
-Almost any word that begins with this suffix means that there are three of what the root word indicates.
+For instance the prefix tri-.
+Almost any word that begins with this prefix means that there are three of what the root word indicates.
 A triangle has three angles, a tricycle has three wheels, etc.

-I went all the way through two degrees not seeing truncated cuboctahedrons (what are these doing in children's Math books?!), but at a glance I know that the word truncated means that something is cut and I can see the octa meaning eight and I'll bet that I could have gotten a multiple choice test question right just knowing these definitions.
+I went all the way through two college degrees not seeing truncated cuboctahedrons, so what are these doing in children's Math books?
+At a glance, though, I know that the word truncated means that something is cut, that cub is likely to be the root to cube, and I can see the octa meaning eight.
+I'll bet that I could have gotten a multiple choice math test question and answer correctt just knowing these math definitions.